Delinea Authorization Powered by Iris AI

 This feature is currently available only to customers participating in a Private Preview.
 If you'd like to participate and be among the first to try this feature, ask our support or account team for details.

-Intelligent Authorization Agent (IAA) is an AI-powered access-approval agent that automates Secret Server approval workflows, streamlining the process and reducing the risk of unauthorized access while enhancing compliance with existing security policies.
+Delinea Authorization powered by Iris AI (Iris Authorization) is an AI-powered access-approval agent that automates Secret Server approval workflows, streamlining the process and reducing the risk of unauthorized access while enhancing compliance with existing security policies.

 • the requester’s identity